Developing as an educational professional

 My professional goals are to continue making learning fun and engaging for my students, creating experiences they will remember long after a lesson has ended.
 I strive to expose students to new ways of seeing and creating, helping them discover possibilities they may have never imagined.

-Advice for
+Advice for new teachers

 Understand that the culture and climate of a school community will have a far greater impact on your overall experience than you may initially realize, so choose wisely when selecting your new work environment.
 Take time to learn how the school operates, especially during times of stress.
 Ask how leadership supports and treats teachers, and whether educators are truly valued as collaborators within the organization.
 Most importantly, remember that an interview is a two-way process; it is just as much your opportunity to evaluate the school as it is their responsibility to assess you as a viable candidate.